Yakuza: Like a Dragon

 - 16 % negative mentions

-The optimization of the game has received mixed reviews, with some players experiencing significant stuttering, freezing, and frame rate drops, particularly on PC.
-While many users report smooth performance on high-end systems, others with mid-range setups face challenges, indicating that the game may not be well-optimized for all hardware configurations.
-Overall, while the game offers a rich experience, its technical performance issues detract from the enjoyment for a portion of the player base.
+The optimization of the game has received mixed reviews, with many players experiencing significant stuttering, frame rate drops, and other performance issues, particularly on PC.
+While some users report smooth gameplay on high-end systems, others struggle with poor performance even on recommended hardware, indicating that the game may not be well-optimized for a range of setups.
+Overall, while there are patches that have improved performance for some, many players still find the optimization lacking, especially compared to previous titles in the series.

 “Good story, good characters, good gameplay, very funny and technically very well optimized game, must play.”